felipecacique/FinancialAssetPortfolioBacktester/README.md

 ## Deployment

 You can try our app on [https://wood-lemon-clam.glitch.me](https://wood-lemon-clam.glitch.me).
 Not all features are fuctional in this [Glitch](https://glitch.com/) free web server, such as registering a new user and doing the web-scraping with selenium.
+The login username is "user" and the password is "123456".
 For a better experience, open it on the desktop.